 August is a terrific time to plan your Amazon odyssey, particularly during the first half of the month when things are a little cooler.
-Overall, days remain dry and sunny, making the rainforest easier to reach by road and bumping up your chances of glimpsing some of the extraordinary wildlife you've no doubt dreamed of seeing (Madidi National Park is a must).
+Overall, days remain dry and sunny, making the rainforest easier to reach by road and bumping up your chances of glimpsing some of the extraordinary wildlife you've undoubtedly dreamed of seeing (Madidi National Park is a must).
 Base yourself in the laid-back town of Rurrenabaque or cultured, colonial Trinidad, and hook onto a guided hike or boat tour (provided you've booked ahead) deep into the jungle wilds.

 What to Do

+August is one of the busier times of year to venture into the Bolivian Amazon.
+But don't let that put you off—with a little pre-planning, you can still secure digs in one of the eco-lodges deep in the jungle, maximizing your chances of wildlife sightings first thing in the morning.
 The incredibly biodiverse Madidi National Park wows with one of South America's most intact ecosystems, which is best-explored trekking or rafting.
-Macaws, howler monkeys, spectacled bears, jaguars, sloths, and capybaras all call this verdant wilderness home.
+Macaws, howler monkeys, spectacled bears, jaguars, sloths, and capybaras call this verdant wilderness home.
 Great bases for river tours include the gateways of Rurrenabaque and Trinidad.

 Samaipata is the gateway to the mysterious pre-Inca site of El Fuerte, spectacularly perched atop a hill.
 If you're into wine in a big way, plan to tour and taste your way around the Valle de la Concepción.
-Che Guevara pilgrims meanwhile should check out the trails around Vallegrande while the dry, sunny weather lasts.
+Che Guevara pilgrims, meanwhile, should check out the trails around Vallegrande while the dry, sunny weather lasts.

 Traveling to Bolivia in August?
 Check out these great itineraries

-Tupiza to Uyuni: Best Off-the-Beaten-Path Adventure - 7 Days This week-long adventure includes the surreal rock formations of canyon country, the wildlife-rich pink-tinged waters of Laguna Colorada and the iconic salt flats of Salar de Uyuni.
+Tupiza to Uyuni: Best Off-the-Beaten-Path Adventure - 7 Days.
+This week-long adventure includes the surreal rock formations of canyon country, the wildlife-rich pink-tinged waters of Laguna Colorada, and the iconic salt flats of Salar de Uyuni.

-Bolivian Highlands: La Paz, Lake Titicaca, Uyuni, and Eduardo Avaroa - 10 Days Take it vibrant capital city La Paz, the shimmering traditional shores and islands of Lake Titicaca, the breathtaking salt flats of Salar de Uyuni and the geyser and desert landscape of otherworldly Eduardo Avaroa National Reserve.
+Bolivian Highlands: La Paz, Lake Titicaca, Uyuni, and Eduardo Avaroa - 10 Days.
+Take it vibrant capital city La Paz, the shimmering traditional shores and islands of Lake Titicaca, the breathtaking salt flats of Salar de Uyuni, and the geyser and desert landscape of otherworldly Eduardo Avaroa National Reserve.